bup/bup/Documentation/bup-index.md

 # MODES

 -u, \--update
-:   recursively update the index for the given filenames and
+:   recursively update the index for the given paths and their
-    their descendants.
-One or more filenames must be given.
-If no mode option is given, this is the default.
+    descendants.
+One or more paths must be specified, and if a path ends with a symbolic link, the link itself will be indexed, not the target.
+If no mode option is given, `--update` is the default, and paths may be excluded by the `--exclude`, `--exclude-rx`, and `--one-file-system` options.

 -p, \--print
 :   print the contents of the index.
-If filenames are
+If paths are
     given, shows the given entries and their descendants.
-    If no filenames are given, shows the entries starting at the current working directory (.).
+    If no paths are given, shows the entries starting at the current working directory (.).

 -m, \--modified